shakfu/py-js/FAQ.md

 ### What about compatibility with Apple Silicon?

-The main branch has just converted to the lastest `max-base-sdk` and there will be ongoing work on converting the current build system to be Apple Silicon compatible and to provide options to users one how they want to build their python externals.
-Recent recents have been promising.
+The main branch has just converted to the lastest `max-base-sdk` and it is now compatible with Apple Silicon machines.

 ### What about compatibility with Windows?

-There's no particular reason why this project doesn't work in windows except that I don't develop in windows any longer.
+There's no particular reason why this project shouldn't work in windows except that I don't develop in windows any longer.
 Feel free to send pull requests to help make this happen.

 ### Does it only work with Homebrew python?

-It used to work by default with [Homebrew](https://brew.sh) installed python but current versions don't require Homebrew python, python3 installed from python.org works, and even Apple installed system python3 has been tested to work on the default build and some but not all of the other build variants.
+It used to work by default with [Homebrew](https://brew.sh) installed python but current versions don't require Homebrew python.
+Python3 installed from python.org works as expected, and even Apple installed system python3 has been tested to work on the default build and some but not all of the other build variants.

 Basically, there is no instrinsic reason why it shouldn't work with other python3 installations on your system.